 Pin1 plays a key role in regulating signaling networks in cancer; it activates over 40 proteins that feed cancer tumors, while also blocking over 20 proteins that would normally suppress tumor growth.

-This enzyme is overactive in most types of cancer found in humans — particularly so in cancer stem cells, which drive tumor growth and can often be key to cancers' resistance to traditional treatments.
+This enzyme is overactive in most types of cancer found in humans — particularly so in

 In this study, the scientists observed that ATO binds to Pin1, blocking its action and eventually leading to the enzyme's deterioration.
 At the same time, ATRA — which also binds to Pin1 and degrades it — facilitates and increases cells' uptake of ATO.